bmachado18/tangle-defence/README.md

 ## 💥 Combat System

-- Ropes automatically damage enemies that pass through them
+- Ropes automatically damage enemies that pass through them based on proximity
-- Rope strength decreases the more they intersect with other ropes
+- Rope strength increases the more they intersect with other ropes
 - Ropes are destroyed if they lose all their health
-- Enemy collisions reduce rope health and trigger damage
+- Enemy touching ropes reduce rope health and trigger damage based on the enemies strength

 ![Rope Between Towers](./images/towers-placed-with-rope.png)

 ---

-## ❤️ Health System
+## ❤Health System

 - You begin with **10 health**
 - Each enemy reaching the goal reduces your health by their **strength**